hakai197/Manifest_Processor-/README.md

 -->
 My name is Nick Mathias
 I am new to software development
-I am currently learning Java, html, Git.
+I am currently learning Java, HTML, Git.
 I am hoping that an understanding of these languages will help me understand other languages.
 Should you need to contact me my email is hakai197@gmail.com